956Productions/vortexgallery.moe/apply.md

 </a>
 </div>
 -->

+## Frosty Faustings XVIII Community Tournaments
 <a class="button is-primary" href="https://form.jotform.com/251889016979173" target="_blank">
   <b>Apply Today!</b>
 </a>

-New game applications for Frosty Faustings XVII will close on December 1, 2025.
+New game applications for Frosty Faustings XVIII will close on December 1, 2025.